-Snappy, tart and sweet, pickled onions are one of my favorite garnishes for tacos, sandwiches, braises and grills.
+Snappy, tart and sweet, pickled onions are among my favorite garnishes for tacos, sandwiches, braises and grills.
 The best part?
-How easy they are to make with only 5 ingredients and 5 minutes of hands-on time (making brine and slicing the onions).
+They are easy to make with only five ingredients and 5 minutes of hands-on time (making brine and slicing the onions).
 These pink pickled onions will rest in the brine for an hour (or longer) to soak up and deepen the flavors.

 Never one to leave “well enough” alone, I’m a self-described condiment junkie.
 Not necessarily ketchup and mustard, per se, but anything that takes a dish to the next level.
 Why suffer a boring chicken breast when you can add extra oomph with a chutney, an aioli, homemade pesto, or drizzle of some type of sauce.
 Which brings me to one of the simplest, most basic garnishes I know — quick and easy pink pickled onions.

 - Apple Cider Vinegar

 You see?
 This is as basic as it gets — and yet, when you soak sliced onions in this simple brine, they become tangy instead of fiery, crisp instead of crunchy, with a mild sweet-tartness that cuts through heavy flavors and adds a whole new dimension to whatever you serve it with.

 - In a bowl or glass measuring cup, combine the apple cider, sugar and kosher salt and whisk until the sugar and salt are completely dissolved.

 - Add the water and stir to combine.

 - Slice the red onion very thinly, crosswise and transfer to a medium bowl.

 - Pour the brine over the onions and press the onions down so they are completely submerged.